z-hao-wang/codepath-Week1-rottentomatos/README.md

 Found there is a bug with setImageWithURL or setImageWithURLRequest in AFNetworking pod.
 When a same url getting called that the same time or before first one is finished, the second call will fail to excute.
 I fixed it by adding a queue like wrapper method(Details in [Utils.swift](rottenTomato/Utils.swift)).

+Added 2 sections in movies: coming soon and in theater

 Walkthrough of all user stories:

 ![Video Walkthrough](walk_through.gif)